helmutkemper/webassembly/examples/canvas/frameworkBezierCurve/readme.md

 ### English:

-This example shows some variations on how to use the Bezié curve
+This example shows some variations on how to use the Bezié curve.

 ### Português: